-Table 1.1-Documentation System Specifications

-△ ORG 2.1.1 The Operator shall have a system for the management and control of documentation and/or data used directly in the conduct or support of operations.
+Table 1.1-Documentation System Specifications ORG 2.1.1 The Operator shall have a system for the management and control of documentation and/or data used directly in the conduct or support of operations.
 Such system shall comprise the elements specified below.
 Note: Refer to the IRM for the definition of Documentation and Electronic Documentation and Paper Documentation.

-Elements Documentation Types Type 1 Type 2 Туре 3 (i) Identification of the version and effective date of relevant documents and/or data.
-Recommended Recommended Required-See Note (ii) Identification of the title and, if applicable, sub-titles of relevant documents and/or data.
-Recommended Recommended Required-See Note (iii) Distribution and/or dissemination that ensures all users are provided relevant documents and/or data on or before the effective date: (a) Throughout appropriate areas of the organization; (b) To external service providers that conduct outsourced operational functions.
-Required-See Note Required-See Note Required-See Note (iv) Definition of the specific media type(s) designated for presentation or display of the controlled version of relevant documents and/or data.
-Required-See Note Required-See Note Required-See Note (v) Definition of documentation and/or data that is considered to be reproduced and/or obsolete.
-Required-See Note Required-See Note Required-See Note (vi) Review and revision to maintain the currency of relevant documents and/or data.
-Required-See Note Required-See Note Required-See Note (vii) Retention that ensures access to the content of relevant documents and/or data for a minimum period as defined by the Operator.
-Required-See Note Required-See Note Required-See Note (viii) Provision for a scheduled back up by copying and archiving relevant documents and/or data, to include validation of the documents or data being backed up.
-Required-See Note Required-See Note Required-See Note (ix) Identification and allocation of documentation access/user and modification rights.
-Required-See Note Required-See Note Required-See Note (x) Dissemination and/or accessibility of documentation received from external sources such as regulatory authorities and original equipment manufacturers.
-Required-See Note Required-See Note Required-See Note
+Elements Documentation Types Type 1 Type 2 Type 3 Identification of the version and effective Required-See (i) Recommended Recommended date of relevant documents and/or data.
+Note (ii) Identification of the title and, if Required-See applicable, sub-titles of relevant Recommended Recommended Note documents and/or data.
+Distribution and/or dissemination that (iii) ensures all users are provided relevant documents and/or data on or before the effective date: Required-See Required-See Required-See (a) Throughout appropriate areas Note Note Note of the organization; (b) To external service providers that conduct outsourced operational functions.
+Definition of the specific media type(s) (iv) designated for presentation or display of Required-See Required-See Required-See the controlled version of relevant Note Note Note documents and/or data.
+Definition of documentation and/or data (v) Required-See Required-See Required-See that is considered to be reproduced Note Note Note and/or obsolete.
+Review and revision to maintain the (vi) Required-See Required-See Required-See currency of relevant documents and/or Note Note Note data. (vii) Retention that ensures access to the content of relevant documents and/or Required-See Required-See Required-See Note Note data for a minimum period as defined by Note the Operator.
+Provision for a scheduled back up by (viii) copying and archiving relevant Required-See Required-See Required-See documents and/or data, to include Note Note Note validation of the documents or data being backed up. (ix) Identification and allocation of Required-See Required-See Required-See documentation access/user and Note Note Note modification rights.
+Dissemination and/or accessibility of (x) documentation received from external Required-See Required-See Required-See sources such as regulatory authorities Note Note Note and original equipment manufacturers.
+Note: Required for conformity with ORG 2.1.1.